takluyver/penguin-carpentry/ui.rst

 User Interface options
 ======================

+Most of *Penguin Carpentry* is about integrating a desktop application you've already written.
+But if you're just getting started, one of the first things you'll need to figure out is what to use for the user interface.

-As with many things in the open source world, there are a range of options.
+As with many things in the open source world, there are many different options.
-What follows is a summary of the main ones.
+This is an overview of a few of the main ones.

 Desktop style: GTK or Qt
 ------------------------